 those who dwell in darkness

 and the shadow of death (Is 42:7; Ps 106:13-14; Lk 1:9).

 The Yes to Love

-On December 20th we stand in the doorway of the humble dwelling where the Blessed Virgin Mary receives the Angel’s message.
+On the Ember Wednesday of Advent we stand in the doorway of the humble dwelling where the Blessed Virgin Mary receives the Angel’s message.
 We are all ears, all eyes . . . listening, looking, and trying to take in something of the mystery that unfolds before us.
-The mystery of the Annunciation is, in essence, the Virgin’s utterly simple “Yes” to Love; through her “Yes” l’amore che move ‘l sol e anche le stelle, the light that moves the stars and even the sun, encloses itself in her womb.
+The mystery of the Annunciation is, in essence, the Virgin’s utterly simple “Yes” to Love.
+The Virgin pronounces her “Yes,” and l’amore che move ‘l sol e anche le stelle, the light that moves the stars and even the sun, encloses itself in her womb.
 We enter the mystery of the Annunciation, not by any effort of the imagination, but by an utterly simple and penetrating act of faith, by the “Yes” to Love.

 Love Conceived, Love Crucified, Love Risen

 One does not approach the Virgin of the Annunciation without discovering the Mother of Sorrows.
 The joyful “Yes” to Love conceived beneath the Virgin’s heart flowers into the sorrowful “Yes” to Love crucified, and the glorious “Yes” to Love risen from the tomb.
 Standing in the doorway of the Holy House of Nazareth, listening and looking, we have only to believe in Love, in the Love to whom “nothing is impossible” (Lk 1:37).